CDCR Hires Military and Veteran Applicants

-Effective March 1, 2020, CDCR will waive the Physical Fitness Test (PFT) for United States military and veteran candidates who provide certification of meeting military physical fitness standards.
-The waiver of the CDCR PFT is solely for the hiring process and will not apply to the Basic Correctional Officer Academy (BCOA) nor the Basic Correctional Juvenile Academy (BCJA) fitness requirements.
+Effective March 1, 2020, CDCR waived the Physical Fitness Test (PFT) for United States military and veteran candidates who provide certification of meeting military physical fitness standards.
+The CDCR PFT waiver is solely for the hiring process and does not apply to the Basic Correctional Officer Academy (BCOA), nor the Basic Correctional Juvenile Academy (BCJA) fitness requirements.

-For more information on PFT waiver eligibility, please review the PFT Waiver for Military Candidates web page.
+For more information on PFT waiver eligibility, review the PFT Waiver for Military Candidates information below.

-For further questions regarding Veterans’ Preference or need assistance with the online Peace Officer Application and Scheduling System (PASS) or general application process, please contact the OPOS Customer Service Unit
+For further questions regarding Veterans’ Preference or if you need assistance with the online application, scheduling system or the general application process, please contact the OPOS Customer Service Unit.

 - Montgomery GI Bill (Chapter 30)

 - Post-Vietnam Era Veterans’ Education Assistance Program (Chapter 32)